 A topic sentence states the main idea of a paragraph.
-It not only names the topic (who, what) of the paragraph, but also limits the topic to one or two areas that can be discussed completely in the space of a single paragraph.
+It not only names the topic of the paragraph, but also limits the topic to one or two areas that can be discussed completely in the space of a single paragraph.
 The specific area is called the controlling idea.
 The controlling idea is usually indicated by a single word or a phrase in the topic sentence.
 A controlling idea helps a writer by reminding him/her at all times to keep to the central idea as he or she writes a paragraph.
 A concluding sentence summarizes the main idea of the paragraph.

-Topic sentence: Gold, a precious metal, is prized for two important characteristics.
+For example, in the topic sentence: "Gold, a precious metal, is prized for two important characteristics", the topic is "gold", and the controlling idea is "two important characteristics".
+Then, in the supporting sentences, two characteristics are to be explained in detail.